Why Wellness Coaching?

 - Prescribing medication, workouts, or diet plans

-- An expert or mentor giving advice
+- An expert giving unsolicited advice